temujin-lampasa/PekoraLaughDetector/README.md

 2. Place your videos in the `video_input/` folder.
 3. Run `python PekoraLaughDetector`

-The outputs are saved in the `video_output/` folder
+The outputs are saved in the `video_output/` folder.
+If you don't want to more the outputs, pass the argument `--no_merge`.

 ## Acknowledgements
 The deep learning model and other parts of the code were modified from seth814's repository: